 Pruning tools come in a variety to styles and price points.
 You’ll want a bypass pruner (the blades overlap, like scissors, when you cut), not an anvil style pruner (these crush the plant stems, rather than cutting cleanly).

 If you’ll be doing more pruning work, you can’t beat a Felco or ARS pruner.
 While they’re more expensive, they are readily available, will last forever, and parts can be easily cleaned, sharpened, and replaced.
-There are models for smaller hands, lefty’s, and with rotating grips.
+There are models for smaller hands, those that work better for left-handed gardeners, and those that have handles with rotating grips.

 Shovel vs. Spade

 What’s the Difference and Which Do You Need?

 A shovel or spade is essential for any job that involves moving soil, plants, mulch, gravel, or other materials.
 Shovels come in many styles and what you need will depend on what you want to do with it.
 Keep your own size and strength in mind when buying a shovel or spade; bigger is not better!
 You’ll get the job done more quickly using a smaller tool that lets you lift lighter loads.

 For digging holes, moving soil, and many planting jobs, a round tipped shovel with a long handle works best.
 If you buy only one digging tool, the round tipped shovel is probably the best one to get.

 For lighter tasks such as transplanting you may find a square-tipped shovel with a short handle easier to use.
 This type of shovel also works well for leveling areas for patios or walkways, squaring off trenches, and scooping up piles.